RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/conserved-motifs.md

 ## What are Conserved Motifs?

-Conserved RNA motifs or conserved RNA structures (CRS) have been identified based on multi-species vertebrate alignments in the following study:
+Conserved RNA motifs or conserved RNA structures (CRS) are structured elements of RNA molecules that are conserved across species.
+They have been computationally identified in multi-species vertebrate alignments from **structure-based**, rather than sequence-based, alignments in the following study:

 > The identification and functional annotation of RNA structures conserved in vertebrates.